johdavken/resintimer/README.md

 ## Description

-Resin Timer is a lightweight, mobile-friendly, offline web app for blown film lines.
+ResinIQ is a lightweight, mobile-friendly, offline web app for blown film lines.
 Enter line rate, layer splits, hopper splits, and hopper weights to calculate time-to-empty and (optionally) “start by” times before a changeover—plus per-layer downcomer offsets.
 Results are sorted by the most urgent hopper and include a Pump Off checklist to track progress.

 ## How to use (quick tutorial)
 **1) Open the app**